ArtFlag/sphinxtechnicalwriting/source/cd/config-travis.rst

         local_dir: build/html
         on:
           branch: master
+        notifications:
+          email:
+            recipients:
+              - one@example.com # your email here
+            on_success: never
+            on_failure: always

    .. admonition:: Explanations

       This file tells to Travis to apply the following steps:

       #.
 Set up a system that runs Python 3.6.
       #.
-Install nvm to be able to run node.js packages.
-We're not using this now but you might use node.js packages for your tests, so Travis is ready to go.
+Install node.js 6.
+We're not using this now but you might use node.js packages for your tests.
       #.
 Install pip and install all the Python modules contained in ``requirements.txt`` (Sphinx & friends).
       #.
 Run ``make html`` to build the docs.
       #.
 If the build succeeds, publish the docs to GitHub Pages.
 If the build fails, you are notified by email and you can start fixing the problems.